astrolabsoftware/fink-website/_posts/2020-11-11-science-portal.md

 ## What is available?

-We pushed ZTF alert data from 01 November 2019 to now.
-For the first year of operation (2019-11 to 2020-11), this represents more than 50 million alerts collected (>2 TB), and about 20 million processed (>700 GB).
+We pushed ZTF public alert data from 01 November 2019 to now.
+For the first year of Fink operation (2019-11 to 2020-11), this represents more than 50 million alerts collected (>2 TB), and about 20 million processed (>700 GB).
 Alerts are aggregated by their `objectId`, and all alerts contain original ZTF information and Fink added values

 Data is updated once a day, after the observing night is over.
 There is no plan to support streaming updates to HBase, and if you want live information we can provide live Kafka streams instead.